 We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

-On a Wednesday morning, a senior engineer opened Cursor and typed: "Clean up the users table.
-The address columns are deprecated — remove address_line1, address_line2, city, state, zip and replace with a single address_json JSONB column."
+Wednesday morning, a senior engineer opened Cursor and typed: "Clean up the users table.
+The address columns are deprecated.
+Remove address_line1, address_line2, city, state, zip and replace with a single address_json JSONB column."

 Claude wrote the migration in seconds.
 It looked clean.
-It looked correct.
-It was exactly what was asked.
+The data migration looked right.
+The rollback was included.
+Exactly what was asked.

 -- Migration: consolidate address fields to JSONB